Hritikraj8804/KodeKloud_Engineer/100 days of devops/Day 038: Pull Docker Image.md

 a.
 Pull `busybox:musl` image on `App Server 1` in Stratos DC and re-tag (create new tag) this image as `busybox:news`.

 # Solution

+ssh into the App Server 1: `ssh tony@172.16.238.10`

+Run the following command to pull the busybox:musl image from the Docker registry: `docker pull busybox:musl`

+After pulling the busybox:musl image, you can create a new tag for the image using the following command: `docker tag busybox:musl busybox:news`

+You can verify that the new tag has been created by running the following command:  `docker images`